Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Introduction

-Despite that differential privacy secures the classified information maintained in graphs and possesses theoretically-proven advantages, it always degrades the performances of the graph learning models \cite{performance-dropping}.
-There are some prior research works about alleviating such performance dropping.
-One representative work is to generate and inject specific perturbed data and train the model with both clean and perturbed data to help the model gain the robustness to the DP noises \cite{improve}.
-However, two significant limitations exist to adopting this strategy in federated graph learning.
+Although DP can ensure the security of the sensitive information contained in graph structures and possesses theoretically proven advantages, it always causes the performance of graph learning models to degrade \cite{performance-dropping}.
+Some previous research efforts have sought to alleviate this performance drop.
+One representative approach is to generate specific perturbed data and train a model on both clean and perturbed data simultaneously to help the model gain robustness against DP noise \cite{improve}.
+However, there are two significant limitations to adopting this strategy in federated graph learning.
 First, this strategy is designed for deep neural networks (DNNs) and image classification tasks.
-It cannot be directly used to address GNNs and graph learning problems.
+It cannot be directly applied to address graph learning problems with GNNs.
+The reason for this limitation is that existing DP mechanisms are usually designed for application to tabular data (including images, as an image can be regarded as a table in which each entry is a pixel).
+The noise produced by a DP mechanism can be easily added to the existing value of each data entry in a table.
+However, utilizing such a DP mechanism to process graph structures is not straightforward, as there are no explicit tabular data.
 Second, model training typically requires clean data.
-However, if we utilize DP to process data uploaded from edge devices, it is difficult to acquire clean data for the model stored on the cloud server to fulfil such a training process.
-Hence, new solution is highly desirable to handle above challenges in federated graph learning.
+However, if DP is utilized to process the data uploaded from edge devices, it is difficult for a model stored on a cloud server to acquire clean data for such a training process.
+Therefore, a new solution is highly desirable to overcome the above challenges in federated graph learning.